janikvonrotz/olmoto/README.md

 * On user delete remove participations in events
 * Add Roboto font
 * Filter old events
-* Pages -> Page title="home" -> if not exist create page and show Draft.js Editor with markdown to render the page.
+* Pages -> Page title="home" -> if not exist create page (check is sub) and show Draft.js Editor with markdown to render the page.
 With picture upload (drag and drop and paste) usage: page.

 # Bug